Joseph F. Traub: Career

 In 1959, Traub joined the Research Division of Bell Laboratories in Murray Hill, NJ.
 One day a colleague asked him how to compute the solution of a certain problem.
 Traub could think of a number of ways to solve the problem.
 What was the optimal algorithm, that is, a method which would minimize the required computational resources?
 To his surprise, there was no theory of optimal algorithms.
 (The phrase computational complexity, which is the study of the minimal resources required to solve computational problems was not introduced until 1965.)
 Traub had the key insight that the optimal algorithm for solving a continuous problem depended on the available information.
 This was to eventually lead to the field of information-based complexity.
 The first area for which Traub applied his insight was the solution of nonlinear equations.
-This research led to the 1964 monograph, Iterative Methods for the Solution of Equations, which is still in print.
+This research led to the 1964 monograph, Iterative Methods for the Solution of Equations. which is still in print.

-In 1966 he spent a sabbatical year at Stanford University where he met a student named Michael Jenkins.
-Together they created the Jenkins-Traub Algorithm for Polynomial Zeros.
+In 1966 Traub spent a sabbatical year at Stanford University where he met a student named Michael Jenkins.
+Together they developed the Jenkins-Traub Algorithm for Polynomial Zeros, which was published as Jenkins' Ph.D. thesis.
 This algorithm is still one of the most widely used methods for this problem and is included in many textbooks.

-In 1970 he became a professor at the University of Washington and in 1971 he became Head of the Carnegie Mellon Computer Science Department.
-The Department was quite small including Gordon Bell, Nico Haberman, Allen Newell, Raj Reddy, Herbert A. Simon, and William Wulf.
-Just prior to 1971 many faculty had left the Department to take positions elsewhere.
-Those professors who remained formed a core of world-class scientists recognized as leaders of the discipline.
-By 1978 the Department had grown to some 50 teaching and research faculty.
+In 1970 Traub became a professor at the University of Washington and in 1971 he became Head of the Carnegie Mellon Computer Science Department.
+The Department was quite small but still included "giants" such as Allen Newell and Herbert A. Simon.
+By 1978, under Traub's leadership, the Department had grown to some 50 teaching and research faculty.

 One of Traub's PhD students was H. T. Kung, now a chaired professor at Harvard.
 They created the Kung-Traub algorithm for computing the expansion of an algebraic function.
 They showed that computing the first $N$ terms was no harder than multiplying two $N$-th degree polynomials.
-This problem had been worked on by Isaac Newton who missed a key point.

-In 1973 he invited Henryk Woźniakowski to visit CMU.
+In 1973 Traub invited Henryk Woźniakowski to visit CMU.
 They pioneered the field of information-based complexity, co-authoring three monographs and numerous papers.
-Woźniakowski is now an emeritus professor at both Columbia and the University of Warsaw, Poland.
+Woźniakowski became a professor at both Columbia and the University of Warsaw, Poland.